nijuyonkadesu/preemptive-impressions/homework/kotlin/01 basics.md

 val evenIndices = 0..10 step 2
 val reversed = 10 downTo 0 // inclusive both sides
 ```
+## Progressions
+Progressions have three essential properties: the `first` element, the `last` element, and a non-zero `step`.
+The first element is `first`, subsequent elements are the previous element plus a `step`.
+Iteration over a progression with a positive step is equivalent to an indexed `for` loop in Java/JavaScript.
 # List and MutableList
 Note: look about extension functions
 ```kotlin